-Continue the conversation by using the hashtag #PhoneDownEyesUp and sharing your stories.
+Continue the conversation by using the hashtag #PhoneDownEyesUp on social media and sharing your stories with friends.
 Remind those you love to put their phones down and keep their eyes up.
 Because at the end of the day, road safety is all of our responsibility.

 If you liked this post, let us know!

 Geotab's blog posts are intended to provide information and encourage discussion on topics of interest to the telematics community at large.
 Geotab is not providing technical, professional or legal advice through these blog posts.
 While every effort has been made to ensure the information in this blog post is timely and accurate, errors and omissions may occur, and the information presented here may become out-of-date with the passage of time.